Frequently Asked Questions

 Can women be chaplains?

 Yes.
-OCA includes both male and female chaplains.
-The role is open to all qualified professionals committed to confidential, agenda-free care.
+OCA has included female chaplains from our beginning.
+The role is open to all qualified professionals committed to genuine, refreshing, trusted care.

 Is a chaplain like a pastor?

 Not exactly.
 Pastors typically serve congregations in religious contexts.
-Chaplains serve diverse employees in the workplace, offering confidential support without preaching.
+Chaplains serve diverse employees in the workplace, offering care, encouragement and a listening ear.

 Are chaplains ordained?